panrg/questions/draft-trammell-panrg-questions.md

 and dimensions included in-band versus out-of-band, as well.
 Paths may also be selected on multiple levels of granularity -- per packet, per flow, per aggregate -- and this choice also has impacts on the scalabilty/expressiveness tradeoff.
+Path selection must, like path property information, be trustworthy, such that the result of a path selection at an endpoint is predictable.

-The third question: how can endpoints select paths to use for traffic in a way that can be trusted by the network?
+The third question: how can endpoints select paths to use for traffic in a way that can be trusted by the both the network and the endpoints?

 ## Interfaces for Path Awareness

-In order for applications to make effective use of a path-aware networking architecture, the interfaces presented by the network and transport layers must also expose path properties to the application in a useful way, and provide a useful selection for path selection.
+In order for applications to make effective use of a path-aware networking architecture, the interfaces presented by the network and transport layers must also expose path properties to the application in a useful way, and provide a useful set of paths among which the application can select.
 Path selection must be possible based not only on the preferences and policies of the application developer, but of end-users as well.
+Also, the path selection interfaces presented to applications and end users will need to support multiple levels of granularity.
+Most applications' requirements can be satisfied with the expression path selection policies in terms of properties of the paths, while some applications may need finer-grained, per-path control.

 The fourth question: how can interfaces to the transport and application layers support the use of path awareness?